Supplements and Herbs (XXXI)

 Supplementing with selenium?

-To increase selenium intake, personally I would not go for isolated supplements (or use them only for jump-starting purposes), both for reasons of bioavailability and since minerals act synergistically and need to be ingested in balanced ratio to avoid them "cancelling" each other, not to mention the above-discussed potential toxicity of “overdosed” selenium.
-Natural food sources rich in minerals and trace elements are for instance seaweed (watch out for heavy metals pollution) as well as organically grown food
+To increase selenium intake, personally I would not go for isolated supplements (or use them only for jump-starting purposes), both for reasons of bioavailability and the fact that minerals act synergistically and need to be ingested in balanced ratios to avoid them "cancelling" each other (not to mention the above-discussed potential toxicity of “overdosed” selenium).

 Sponsored Links